Virtual-Binding-Based "Error Propagation Operator" 🤯

 [^ remainder]: parser input except e -> [ ; first find end position

-return raise e
+return fail e

 ]

-[^replacement' #]: replacer input except e -> [
+[^replacement #]: replacer input except e -> [

-return raise e
+return fail e

 ]